vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 127

 first of all but his view also is represented to be in common with that of the ancients (Cirantanas), such as Dandin.
 Further, Srīśankuka is represented to be his first opponent; and the word (etanna), with which the statement of the opponent's view begins, shows that the latter was Lollata's contemporary.
 We know that the word "etat" in Sanskrit stands for what is present before ; in fact this is the only difference in idea conveyed by this word as distinguished from “tat".
 The time of Sankuka is accepted to be the middle of the 9th century A. D., because he is taken to be identical with the poet Sankuka, who, according to Kalhana's statement, (R. T., ch.
 IV, 705) was King Ajitāpīda's con temporary (circa 850) and had written a poem, called Bhuvanābhyudaya.
-The view that Lollața was a contem porary of Srīśankuka is supported by the following fact :
+The view that Lollaṭa was a contem porary of Srīśankuka is supported by the following fact :

 Kṣemarāja, who was a pupil of Abhinava, refers in his Spanda Nirnaya to Lollata's commentary, called Vivrti, on Bhatta Kallata's Spanda Kārikā in the following words:

 "Bhatta Lollatenāpi 'tadādyanta' iti evameva vyākhyāyi sva Vivrtau"

 S. N., 34.
-Bhatta Kallaṭa, as already stated before, is referred to as & Siddha and, therefore, must have been a very old man in the time of King Avanti Varman (856 A. D.) He, therefore, must have written his Spanda Kārikā or rather given publicity to Vasugupta's posthumous work so called, as we have explained before, some time in the middle of the second quarter of the 9th century; and Lollața, his younger contemporary, commented upon the same towards the end of the same quarter of that century.
+Bhatta Kallaṭa, as already stated before, is referred to as & Siddha and, therefore, must have been a very old man in the time of King Avanti Varman (856 A. D.) He, therefore, must have written his Spanda Kārikā or rather given publicity to Vasugupta's posthumous work so called, as we have explained before, some time in the middle of the second quarter of the 9th century; and Lollaṭa, his younger contemporary, commented upon the same towards the end of the same quarter of that century.
 It is probable that Lollata also like Kallata was Vasugupta's pupil.
 The fact that Lollaṭa wrote some philosophical works also is further supported by Abhinaya's referring to him as a

 128